kaklise/WNTR/documentation/extensions/stormwater.rst

 Network attributes, simulation results, and resilience metrics can be plotted in several ways to better understand system characteristics.

-* Basic network graphics can be generated using the function :class:`~wntr.stormwater.graphics.plot_network`.
+* Basic network graphics can be generated using the function :class:`~wntr.extensions.stormwater.graphics.plot_network`.
 * Time series graphics can be generated using options available in Matplotlib and Pandas.
-* Fragility curves can be plotted using the function :class:`~wntr.stormwater.graphics.plot_fragility_curve`.
+* Fragility curves can be plotted using the function :class:`~wntr.extensions.stormwater.graphics.plot_fragility_curve`.

 See WNTR documentation on :ref:`graphics` for more information on graphics capabilities in WNTR.